tdunn19/dpd_mc/README.md

 Edit src/dpd.inp to change parameters.
 The following is a description of all the input parameters as well as typical values in brackets:

     n_mon - the number of monomers
-    density_s - the solvent density (3)
-    calc_list - 1 to use cell list method, 0 to use brute force method of calculation
+    pol_init_bl - initial bond length of the polymer (0.5-1.0)

     length_x - system box length in the x (10)
     length_y - in the y (10)
-    length_z - in the z (long enough to fit the polymer)
+    length_z - in the z (long enough to fit the polymer) density_s - the solvent density (3)

     density_w - density of wall particles (3)
-    n_layers - number of extra wall layers (1)
+    n_layers - number of extra wall layers (2)

-    pore_radius - half side length of the rectangular pore (1.0)
+    pore_radius - half side length of the rectangular pore (1.0400415) pore_length - longitudinal length of the nanopore (1.5)

+    n_wins - number of windows to divide the translocation coordinate Q into (99) n_bins - number of bins to divide each window into (20) iQ_init - which window to confine the polymer to

     r_c - cutoff radius of particle interaction (1.0)
     dr_max_dpd - max displacement of a dpd monte carlo move (0.2)